György Marx

 György Marx (25 May 1927 – 2 December 2002) was a Hungarian physicist, astrophysicist, science historian and professor.
 He discovered the lepton numbers and established the law of lepton flavor conservation.

 Life

 He was the first non-British laureate of the Bragg Medal of the Institute of Physics, in 2001.
 He received it for his "outstanding contributions to physics education".

 Marx authored a book about several of the 20th century's exceptional Hungarian scientists, The Voice of the Martians.

 Death

-Marx died on the December 2, 2002 in Budapest after a serious illness.
+Marx died on December 2, 2002, in Budapest after a serious illness.
 On December 18 he was buried at the Farkasréti Cemetery with Reformed ceremony in the presence of his family, friends, disciples, colleagues and fellow scientists.
 Szilveszter E. Vizi, neuroscientist and president of the Hungarian Academy of Sciences said the prayer for him.